aishsr/457A_A2_Q1/README.md

-# Question 1: Simulated Annealing to find the global minimum on Easom function
+ECE 457A: Simulated Annealing to find the global minimum on Easom function

 To run this program, run: